Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/configuration/authentication/adding-registration-fields.md

 ### Adding Additional Registration Fields

-1. In Kong Manager, navigate to the desired workspace's Dev Portal **Settings** page.
+1. In Kong Manager, navigate to the desired Workspace's Dev Portal **Settings** page.

 2. Click the **Developer Meta Fields** tab on the **Settings Page**